opendp/opendp/.github/ISSUE_TEMPLATE/new-contribution.md

 ---
 name: New contribution
-about: Solicit feedback for a contribution you'd like to make.
+about: Solicit feedback for a contribution you'd like to make

 ---
 How exciting!